 The email, which in the court’s view signified the first day that the parties cohabited in a marriage-like relationship, was sent February 23, 2008.
 B.F. died on February 13, 2010.
 Madam Justice Russell concluded that while a period of 10 days short of the required time appeared to be minimal, the wording of the statute did not permit abridging the time required to meet the definition of a spouse.
 At paragraph 296, she noted that the legislature made a policy decision to limit the definition to two years and, while it may be arbitrary, it is not open to the court to allow a claim that falls short.
 There is no discretion; thus, the court cannot change or relax this requirement.

-Where a person dies without a will, BC estate law provides that the surviving spouse is to receive distribution of the intestate estate in accordance with the rules and priorities set out in Part 3 of the Wills Estates and Succession Act.
+In summary, in BC, a spouse is entitled to the first $300,000 of the estate and half of the remaining estate if the deceased person was married at the time of death and did not have a will.
+But if the deceased person had children from a previous relationship and they did not have a will, the children will inherit a portion of the estate and the spouse may not automatically inherit everything.
+Common-law partners have no inheritance rights under the laws of intestacy.
 The intestacy rules apply to people who are married and also to those in common-law relationships, provided the parties lived together in a marriage-like relationship for a period of at least two years immediately before the death of the other person.
 The two-year period established by BC estate law is strictly interpreted.